 I love how each room was really decorated differently but everything still flowed great and was so elaborate.

-After Schonbrunn Palace, we were taken back to our hotel and Devin and I explored on our own.
+After Schonbrunn Palace, we were taken back to our hotel and I explored on our own.
 Our first stop was this small demure church on the left.
 This church is Kaisergruft and you would never know it by looking at it from the outside but under the church is an amazing crypt called the Imperial Crypt!
 This crypt was for members of Austria's former Habsburg dynasty.
 149 Habsburgs, 12 emperors, 19 empresses and queens have their final resting place here.
 Franz Joseph and Elizabeth are also laid to rest here.
 The coffins and cypts are so ornamental and beautiful!

 I mean look at all of this detail!